High temperature (fever) in children

 do not give ibuprofen to a child under 3 months or under 5kg

-do not give ibuprofen to children with asthma or chickenpox, unless it has been recommended by a doctor
+do not give ibuprofen to children with asthma unless it's been recommended by a doctor

 Urgent advice: Call 111 or your GP surgery now if your child:

 - is under 3 months old and has a temperature of 38C or higher, or you think they have a high temperature

 - is 3 to 6 months old and has a temperature of 39C or higher, or you think they have a high temperature

 - has other signs of illness, such as a rash, as well as a high temperature

 - has a high temperature that's lasted for 5 days or more

 - does not want to eat, or is not their usual self and you're worried

 - has a high temperature that does not come down with paracetamol